cmu-sei/juneberry/juneberry/documentation/property_inference_attack_configuration_specification.md

 shadow models have been trained in both universes, the evaluation results are used by the in-out builder to construct additional in-out datasets for the "meta" phase.

-The final phase of the attack is the "meta" phase, which involves the training and evaluation of two final models, one in each universe.
+The final phase of the property inference attack is the "meta" phase, which involves the training and evaluation of two final models, one in each universe.
 A meta-model gets trained using each of the two in-out datasets created during the "private" phase, leading to a "superset" meta-model and a "disjoint" meta-model.
 Once both models are trained, each meta-model is evaluated four times, using each of the in-out test datasets.
 There is a "superset" in-out test dataset from the private phase, a "superset" in-out test dataset from the shadow phase, a "disjoint" in-out test dataset from the private phase, and a "disjoint" in-out test dataset from the shadow phase.
-The attack is finished once all meta-model evaluations are complete.
+The property inference attack is finished once all meta-model evaluations are complete.

 # Schema
 ```